serdarozturk/chainpoint-services/README.md

 ### Setup Environment Variables

-You will need ot set up environment variables before building.
+You will need to set up environment variables before building.

 Running `make build-config` will copy `.env.sample` to `.env`.
 This file will be used by `docker-compose` to set required environment variables.